-“100% Natural” 2019 Eco-Wedge Crayons.
-Purple tested positive for trace levels of Arsenic.
-Other colors tested clean.
+“100% Natural” 2019 Eco-Wedge Crayons: Purple tested positive for trace levels of Arsenic and other colors tested clean

 100% Natural Eco-Wedge Crayons from 2019

-For the testing done on these crayons, each test was done for a minimum of 180 seconds (3 minutes) and repeated multiple times to confirm the results.
+For the testing on these crayons, we conducted each reading for a minimum of 180 seconds (three minutes) and repeated multiple times to confirm the results.
 One full set of results for each color crayon in this set is noted below.

 Note:

-Given my commitment to being as accurate as possible with the test results I report for crayons (and all things I test and report on on this blog), a “regular” box of crayons (12 to 24 crayons, of various colors) can typically take a full day (or longer) to test.
-While I am not paid for my time in doing most of this work, my readers do chip in and help direct what I test (based on their requests and inquiries – and items they send me for testing).
-These crayons were sent to me by a reader who wanted to know if the crayons were safe for the children in their lives (and if they lived up to their ambiguous claim of being “100% Natural”.)
+Given my commitment to being as accurate as possible with the test results I report for crayons (and all things we test and report on for Lead Safe Mama dot com), a “regular” box of crayons (12 to 24 crayons of various colors) can typically take a full day (or longer) to test.
+While I am not paid for my time when completing most of this work, my readers do chip in and help direct what I test (based on their requests and inquiries, plus testing items they send me).
+These crayons were sent in by a reader who wanted to know if they were safe for the children in their lives (and if they lived up to the packaging’s ambiguous claim of being “100% Natural”).

-Full XRF Test results for all metals detected in each color crayon for the set shown are listed below.
-If you would like to support my advocacy work, there is is a “chip-in” link here.
+Full XRF test results for all metals detected in each color crayon for the set shown are listed below.
+If you would like to support this advocacy work, there is is a “chip-in” link here.

 Continue reading below the image.